kenlukas/teractf/CTFs/teractf2025/OSINT-Squatters/README.md

 ![squatter](./squatter.png)

-If you look in the lower left corner of the page you'll see the copyright owner is Lake Winnibigoshish Area Resort Association
+If you look in the lower left corner of the page, you'll see the copyright owner is Lake Winnibigoshish Area Resort Association

-**teractf{Lake_Winnibigoshish_Area_Resort_Association}**

 **teractf{Lake_Winnibigoshish_Area_Resort_Association}**